Definition and Purpose

 There are four aspects to the Gospel: “Christ our Savior, Christ our Healer, Christ our Sanctifier, Christ our Coming Lord.”
 While Kean sees the definite biblical prescription for repentance of the sin nature (the “fallen self”) and false gods/religion before placing faith in Christ, he does not hold to extreme Lordship Salvation (whereby one must somehow completely do away with sins before he can be saved), but he agrees with scholars like John Walvoord and Zane Hodges… and the Apostle Paul… that salvation is by grace and no works (Ephesians 2:8-9; Romans 4).
 That being said, after someone is redeemed by God’s grace, their life will certainly show fruits of repentance and a submissive, thankful love for the Lord Jesus.
 A believer desires to become like Jesus.

 Sam Kean is likewise, moderately dispensational (as opposed to classic, progressive, hyper, ultra) in his view of biblical covenants and distinctions between Israel and the Church.
-The Church does not replace national Israel, nor has it become spiritual Israel to the elimination of national Israel from God’s Plan for the ages; but rather, non-Jew believers have been made one with believing Israel (Messianic Jews of Hebrew ethnicity) through Christ and are together the “Olive Tree” (Romans 11) until the time that national Israel is redeemed to rule the gentile nations during the Millennial Kingdom of Jesus.
+The Church does not replace national Israel, nor has it become spiritual Israel to the elimination of national Israel from God’s Plan for the ages; but rather, non-Jew believers have been made one new Mankind with believing Israel (Messianic Jews of Hebrew ethnicity) through Christ and are together the “Olive Tree” (Romans 11) until the time that national Israel is redeemed to rule the gentile nations during the Millennial Kingdom of Jesus.
 And, the Church has married into the spiritual blessings promised to Old Covenant Israel though the Lord Jesus Christ, in addition to having honors of its own.
 This view is distinct from and spiritually opposed to Zionism.
 [See statement on Christ’s Kingdom, above.]
-Currently, those of Abraham’s faith (as opposed to lineage) are the children of promise (Romans 4; 9:7-8; Gal.
+Currently, those of Abraham’s faith (as distinct from physical lineage) are the children of promise (Romans 4; 9:7-8; Gal.
 3:29).

 Kean is futurist in eschatological interpretation and pre-millennial in his view of the return of Christ, finding these the result of a normal, literary, historical, grammatical and Analogia Scriptura approach to Bible interpretation. [please see Evangelical Hermeneutics: The New Versus The Old, The Hermeneutical Spiral and Dominion and Dynasty, ch.
 1] For an example of this approach applied, please see HERE.